Soimuen11/Dotfiles/wiki.md

 + async 1: Set the audio sync method.
 This is a deprecated parameter, but we’re using it here to avoid error messages that can be ignored.
 + vsync 1: set the video sync method.
 This is a deprecated parameter, but we’re using it here to avoid error messages that can be ignored.

+### Extrat audio from video
+ffmpeg -i sample.avi -q:a 0 -map a sample.mp3

 ### Capture only video, no audio
 ffmpeg -video_size 1366x768 -framerate 25 -f x11grab -i :0.0 output.mkv -vsync 1